According to the Office for National Statistics, 99% of those aged between 16 and 34 were recent internet users while only 41% of those over 75 were.

 Why not get started by creating an account on the site?

 Find out more about how you can learn about computers and IT from a private tutor, too!
+You can search for tutors near you or take online computer courses if you live too far away from the big centres.

 Being completely cut-off from the digital world can make people feel more lonely which is even worse if they are alone, unemployed, or in financial difficulty.